These are our TOP PICKS for the best Covered Bridges in Northern Vermont and White Mountains of New Hampshire

 Don’t just drive by, stop and enjoy the covered bridge experience.
 Each bridge tells a story of days long ago.
 Take time to read the history on display.
 Stand on the bridges, take in the views, and discover the peaceful feeling of walking through these amazing historic structures.
 By the way, some folks call them “kissing bridges” (nudge nudge).

 Covered bridge tours are exciting year round.
-But fall foliage covered bridge tours are spectacular.
+But fall foliage covered bridge tours makes for a spectacular day trip.
 The brilliant fall colors create a stunning backdrop that makes these structures even more eye catching.

-Be sure to charge up your camera.
+Start planning your road trip to Vermont and the White Mountains of New Hampshire.
 You’ll be having a lot Instagramable fun and taking a lot of photos of these picturesque covered bridges.

 Foster Bridge – Cabot VT

 1645 Cabot Plains Rd.
 (30 mins from the inn)